Ritu-Kundu/degLPF/README.md

-The tool is based on the terminology and the algorithm described in the paper titled [**Longest Previous Factor Array for Degenerate Strings**](https://link_to_the_paper) by *Costas S. Iliopoulos, Ritu Kundu, Fatima Vayani, and Steven Watts*.
+The tool is based on the terminology and the algorithm described in the paper titled [**Longest Previous Factor Array for Degenerate Strings**](https://link_to_the_paper) by *Costas S. Iliopoulos, Ritu Kundu, Solon Pissis, Fatima Vayani, and Steven Watts*.

 To compile degLPF, please follow the instructions given in file `INSTALL.md`